 The top level domains as configured are displayed in the following section.
 The first table is sorted by requests, the second one by volume.
-If you want to limit the output, currently you need to change the main() function in seafood.cc, sorry for this.
+If you want to limit the output, check with section 2.5.1 (page 11).

 3.2.7 2nd level domains